Stenocereus pruinosus (Gray Ghost Organ Pipe)

 Botanical Name: Stenocereus pruinosus

-Common Names: Gray Ghost Organ Pipe, Gray Ghost Cactus
+Common Names: Gray Ghost Organ Pipe Cactus

 Care and Cultivation:

-• Well-draining cactus or succulent soil
+• Use fast-draining cactus or sandy soil

 Frost Tolerance and Cold Hardiness:

-• Best suited for USDA zones 9b–11
+• Best suited for USDA Zones 9b–11

 Winter Dormancy and Health:

-• Naturally enters dormancy during cooler months
+• Growth slows during cooler months

-• Reduce or stop watering entirely in winter
+• Reduce watering significantly in winter

 Botanical Name: Stenocereus pruinosus

-Common Names: Gray Ghost Organ Pipe, Gray Ghost Cactus
+Common Names: Gray Ghost Organ Pipe Cactus

 Care and Cultivation:

-• Well-draining cactus or succulent soil
+• Use fast-draining cactus or sandy soil

 Frost Tolerance and Cold Hardiness:

-• Best suited for USDA zones 9b–11
+• Best suited for USDA Zones 9b–11

 Winter Dormancy and Health:

-• Naturally enters dormancy during cooler months
+• Growth slows during cooler months

-• Reduce or stop watering entirely in winter
+• Reduce watering significantly in winter